vjoel/tupelo/README.md

 The message sequencer is also a SPoF (single point of failure), but this is not inherent in the design.
 A future version of tupelo will have options for failover or clustering of the sequencer, perhaps based on [raft](http://raftconsensus.github.io), with a cost of increased latency and complexity.
 (However, redundancy and failover of *application* data and computation *is* supported by the current implementation; app data and computations are distributed among the client processes.)

 There are some limitations that may result from naive application of tupelo: high client memory use, high bandwidth use, high client cpu use.
 These resource issues can often be controlled with [subspaces](doc/subspace.md) and specialized data structures and data stores.
 There are several examples addressing these problems.
+Another approach is to use the tuplespace for low volume references to high volume data.

 Also, see the discussion in [transactions](doc/transactions.md) on limitations of transactions across subspaces.

 This implementation is also limited in efficiency because of its use of Ruby.